Estimated Read Time: 4 minutes

 Summary: It's the sugariest season of the year, and for those with a sweet tooth, it's usually the best season for that reason!
 But, did you know that sugar can have an adverse effect on your body?
 Learn about the relationship between sugar and your body below...

-There’s no denying – it’s been a long year, and this holiday season the temptation to reach for as many sweet treats as possible will be unbearable.
+There’s no denying – it’s been another long year, and this holiday season the temptation to reach for as many sweet treats as possible will be unbearable.
 And, of course, Christmas candy is the best!

 However, thanks to our modern lifestyle, we consume a lot of sugar on a daily basis already and not many of us actually understand the effect it’s having over our body or our mind...